L1 & L2 Instructor Courses

 Just like any other course, except it’s all done via this website!
 You work through the lessons online, you get given assignments and tasks, and you submit those.
 We will assess them, and come back to you with comments, and possibly require you to have another stab at it if you’re a long way off the mark.

-Once you’ve completed all the lessons, passed the final exam and satisfactorily completed all your assessments, you get your qualification!
+Once you’ve completed all the lessons, passed the final exam and satisfactorily completed all your assessments, you have completed the course!

 The main reason is simply convenience for you.
 Travelling to a venue for a course or assessment can be time consuming and expensive, plus of course, there’s the whole scheduling issue anyway.
 Trying to find a time that suits everyody can be extremely hard.